karthikchintala1/jasper2/_posts/2018/September 2018/2018-09-20-tag-helpers-in-asp-net-core.markdown

 author: karthikchintala
 tags: ["tag helpers", "ASP.NET Core", "razor"]
 cover: 'assets/covers/taghelper.jpg'
-description: Tag helpers in asp.net core
+description: Tag helpers in asp.net core.
+Tag Helpers allows the developer to use standard HTML tags in view while applying the server side code to customize the HTML elements in the razor files.
 ---

 In this post, we'll see how to use the tag helpers inside razor files in ASP.NET Core application.